 At Shobon another red track takes off from the Wyoming mainline.
 This is the CNW line to Riverton and Lander, where it terminated.
 This branch is represented by another reversing loop and three-track staging yard.

 And that's it!
-Lots of rqailroading packed into the layout - probably too much for the space, in all honesty.
-I never did get very far in building this layout, but let's see how that went anyway.
+Lots of railroading packed into the layout - probably too much for the space, in all honesty.
+Construction never got very far, but let's see how that went anyway.